Problems at the Destination

 Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
 Pregnant women who cannot postpone travel must weigh the risks of taking protective drugs, the effects of which on pregnancy are not well known, against the risks of traveling without protection.

-Sexually transmitted diseases (infections), including human immunodeficiency virus (HIV) infection, gonorrhea, syphilis, trichomoniasis, and hepatitis B, are more common in developing countries.
-All can be prevented through abstinence or with correct, consistent use of a latex condom (see How to Use a Condom).
+Sexually transmitted diseases (infections), including human immunodeficiency virus (HIV) infection, gonorrhea, syphilis, trichomoniasis, and hepatitis B, are more common in low- and middle-income countries.
+All can be prevented through abstinence or with correct, consistent use of a latex condom (see Overview of Sexually Transmitted Diseases (STDs) : Prevention).
 Because HIV and hepatitis B also are transmitted through blood and needles, an international traveler should not accept a blood transfusion without assurance that the blood has been tested for infection.
 Also, injections should be accepted only through one-time-only disposable needles.

 Zika virus infection causes few or only mild symptoms in adults.
 However, Zika infection during pregnancy can cause serious birth defects in the baby.

 Zika virus infection is spread by mosquitoes and also by sexual contact and transfusion of blood from an infected person.
-The disease has spread widely through South and Central America and has recently reached the southern United States.
-The Centers for Disease Control and Prevention (CDC) recommends that pregnant women consider postponing travel to areas where Zika virus infection is common (see CDC: Zika Virus: For Pregnant Women and CDC Zika Travel Information).
+The disease has spread widely through South and Central America, the Caribbean, South Asia, Southeast Asia, and Pacific Islands.
+The Centers for Disease Control and Prevention (CDC) recently reported that all of the cases of Zika virus infection in the United States were in travelers returning from affected areas.
+There were no reports of Zika virus infection spread by local mosquitoes or through sexual contact.
+The CDC recommends that pregnant women consider postponing travel to areas where Zika virus infection is common (see CDC: Zika Virus: For Pregnant Women and CDC Zika Travel Information).